ipsy-md/docs/docs/cluster/cecile/slurm.md

     In case you do not specify time and memory requirements, by default the time will be **24 hours** and the **memory 4G**

-    If you need to use a software with a GUI in an interactive job you should use start the job using the following command:
+    If you need to use a software with a GUI within an interactive session you should start the job using the following command:

     ```bash
     srun --pty --x11 bash